Placements in Residential Care

 Where the placement is within an external provider, the Contracts Manager will notify the finance section so as to trigger payments as appropriate.

-Notification of the placement will also be sent by a business services clerk to the Designated Nurse for LAC, the relevant person in the education service, the local Children's Services Department (if the placement is in the area of a different local authority) and the child's GP.
+Notification of the placement will also be sent by a business services clerk to the Designated Nurse for Children in Care, the relevant person in the education service, the local Children's Services Department (if the placement is in the area of a different local authority) and the child's GP.

 The child's social worker will notify all family members consulted and involved in the decision-making process of the placement.